 When exchanged Bellysis for Henkowell”

 Later owners of Bellasis included members of the Great Stainton branch of the Lambton family and from the 1570s, the Eden family.
-Belasis should not be confused with a village called Belasis created in 1917 at Haverton Hill to serve the Furness Shipyard.
+Belasis should not be confused with a village called Belasis that was created in 1917 at nearby Haverton Hill to serve the Furness Shipyard.

-Cowpen Bewley is an interesting old village situated around a green on the north eastern edge of Billingham with the Cowpen salt marshes to the east.
-The village is a quiet secluded spot in a rural setting and in medieval times the Priory of Durham Cathedral owned a grange (or farm) at Cowpen.
+Cowpen Bewley is an interesting old village situated around a green on the north eastern edge of Billingham with the Cowpen salt marshes to its east.
+The village is a quiet secluded spot in a rural setting and in medieval times the Priory of Durham Cathedral owned a grange (or farm) here.

-It might be easy to forget that you’re still close to the heart of industrial Teesside save for a perfect framed view of the not-so-distant Transporter Bridge which can be seen in the distance from a gap between two of the old houses in the village.
+It might be easy to forget that you’re still close to the heart of industrial Teesside save for a perfect framed view of the not-so-distant Transporter Bridge which can be seen through a gap between two of the old houses in the village.
 The most intriguing old house in the village is called Ivy Cottage and has interesting brickwork.
-The house has a late 18th century or 17th century façade.
+The house has a late eighteenth or seventeenth century façade.